 If you’re not yet marketing to this generation of travelers, it’s time to begin.
 Use these tips to attract millennials to your vacation rental.

-It is no secret that millennials prefer convenience in their everyday lives.
-With the shift to digital, consumers are now shopping for vacation rentals on their mobile devices, laptops and tablets.
+Millennials are drawn to convenience.
+As we shift to a more digital society, consumers are now shopping for vacation rentals on their mobile devices, laptops, and tablets.

 Evaluate your property